 Putting the 'profit' in non-profit?

-As CEO of the ANI, Ron Forman continues to be paid far more than any comparable colleagues by a relentlessly wide margin.
+As CEO of the “private non-profit” Audubon Nature Institute, Ron Forman has always been paid far more than any comparable colleagues by a relentlessly wide margin.
+Consequently, we continue to be as surprised about this situation in 2023 as we were in 2002, when we first began to report it.

 Read More